Weave a unique Garlic Basket in rush with Rachel Frost

 9.30 - 4.00pm

-Please note there will be a materials charge payable directly to the tutor on the day, from approx £10 upwards depending on the item made...
+Please note there will be a materials charge payable directly to the tutor on the day, of £15, which includes Rachel's materials and associated course costs.
 Typically this course runs with 8 students.
 Suitable for beginners / Ints.
 Please note that this workshop will take place in a first floor studio up a flight of stairs.

 Please bring: Your materials money and an apron to protect your clothes.